lkmklsmn/insct/README.md

 # insct ("Insight")
 **IN**tegration of millions of **S**ingle **C**ells using batch-aware **T**riplet networks

-insct calculates an integrated embedding for scRNA-seq data.
+insct is a deep learning algorithm which calculates an integrated embedding for scRNA-seq data.
 With insct, you can:

 * Integrate scRNA-seq datasets across batches with/without labels.
 * Generate a low-dimensional representation of the scRNA-seq data.